ZhanZhynn/OOP_9_Men_Morris/Nine_Mens_Morris/README.md

 ## Rules implemented so far
 1. All basic rules have been implemented.
 2. Advanced requirement has been fully implemented.

+#### Advanced requirement chosen:

+"A single player may play against the computer, where the computer will randomly play a move among all of the currently valid moves for the computer, or any other set of heuristics of your choice."

 ## IDE
 IntelliJ IDEA